tooltwist/juice.io/src/v2/guide/index.md

 </div>
 {% endraw %}

+### Pre-production and production
-3. For pre-production and production environments, the flat file generated in desktop development and test environments will be reformatted and sent to AWS Secrets Manager where you will be required to provide authorisation before storing the new configuration.
+For pre-production and production environments, the flat file generated in desktop development and test environments will be reformatted based on your environments specific requirements.
+This will then be sent to AWS Secrets Manager where you will be required to provide authorisation before storing the new configuration.
 This will be a secure environment.
 It is only at this stage that sensitive values should be stored in the config file.

 {% raw %}
 <br>